February 3, 2026

 Schedule Your Hearing Consultation

 At Hearing Consultants, we work with patients to verify insurance benefits, submit claims when applicable, and identify all available coverage options.
 Dr. Teague is a HearingUp Network member, personally vetted by Dr. Cliff Olson as a provider who consistently follows evidence-based hearing care.
 We're committed to best practices in hearing aid fittings, including Real Ear Measurements to verify proper programming.
-This approach ensures you receive the full benefit of your hearing aids, regardless of how you finance them.
+This approach helps make sure you receive the full benefit of your hearing aids, regardless of how you finance them.

 Get in touch with